Why Dogs Eat Grass: Normal Habit or Vet Warning?

 “Natural” is one of those words humans trust too much.

-Grass may be natural.
-But lawns can be treated with fertilisers, herbicides or pesticides.
 The Royal Kennel Club says dogs should not be allowed to eat grass treated with fertilisers, herbicides or pesticides.
 It also notes that slugs or snails that have travelled over grass could expose dogs to lungworm risk.

 That matters in real life.